qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 intersects
 ..........

 Tests whether a geometry intersects another.
-Returns true if the geometries spatially intersect (share any portion of space) and false if they do not.
+Returns TRUE if the geometries spatially intersect (share any portion of space) and false if they do not.

 .. list-table::
    :widths: 15 85